advil64/probabilistic-sensing/readme.md

 **Prior to any interaction with the environment, what is the probability of the target being in a given cell?**

-Prior to any interaction with the environment, each cell should have equal probabilty of containing the target.
+Prior to any interaction with the environment, each cell should have equal probability of containing the target.
 Given the dimension for the grid D, the probability for each cell is $1/(D^2)$.

 **Let $P_{i,j}(t)$ be the probability that cell $(i,j)$ contains the target, given the observations collected up to time t.
 At time $t+1$, suppose you learn new information about cell $(x,y)$.
 Depending on what information you learn, the probability for each cell needs to be updated.
 What should the new $P_{i,j}(t+1)$ be for each cell $(i,j)$ under the following circumstances:**